|| PROGRAM OVERVIEW

 , including a minimum 3.0 GPA.
 This program is open to BSBA students, Second Majors, and Business of the Arts minors in the Business School as early as the summer between your first and second years at WashU.
 Capacity may be limited.
 Preference will be given to students who have successfully completed MGT 460O prior to the application deadline.
 Prreference will be given to students who are formally pursuing a minor in the Business of Arts at the time of application and BSBA students.
 NOTE: This programs requires us to begin booking travel immediately following program admission.
 Therefore, students MUST have a passport before February 1.

-Students will need to depart the US on May 9 in order to arrive in country for the start of the program on May 10.
+Students will need to depart the US on June 1, 2021, in order to arrive in-country for the start of the program on June 2, 2021.

-This 3-credit hour courser explores the impact of the European Capital of Culture investment on diverse stakeholders, challenging students to explore the uneasy relationship between business and art on a global scale.
-Students begin their studies in London, a global city and capital of art and culture, with an introduction to the impact of large-scale events and investments on major cultural institutions.
-The seminar will incorporate meetings with curators, artists, and leadership from past European Capital of Culture cities in the UK to spark debate around a series of complex dichotomies: creativity vs. viability, global vs. local, diversity vs. common culture and immediate impact vs. long-term development.
-These debates will take place against the backdrop of the UK’s ongoing litigation of a post-EU identity and relationship with Europe.
+This 3-unit seminar explores the impact of national and international investment schemes, global crisis, and public policy on diverse stakeholders in the arts, challenging students to explore the uneasy relationship between business and art on a global scale.
+London is a global city and capital of art and culture, providing an introduction to the impact of large-scale events and investments on major cultural institutions.
+The seminar will incorporate meetings with local curators and artists, as well as leadership from past European Capital of Culture cities in the UK, to spark debate around a series of complex dichotomies: creativity vs. viability, global vs. local, diversity vs. common culture and immediate impact vs. long-term development.
+These debates will take place against the backdrop of the UK’s ongoing litigation of a post-Brexit identity and relationship with Europe.

-The seminar will then continue on to Galway, European Capital of Culture 2020, where students will explore the cultural initiative on a local scale.
-Small group research projects will bring students into contact with local artists, business owners and community leaders as they assess implementation and impact.
-Through guest speakers, visits to local institutions, and interviews with key stakeholders, groups will analyze narrow themes within the wider project and present conclusions to a panel including course faculty, local artists, and members of the organizing team.
+Small group research projects will bring students into contact with local artists, business owners, and community leaders as they assess implementation and impact.
+Through guest speakers, visits to local institutions, and interviews with key stakeholders, groups will analyze narrow themes within the wider project and present conclusions to a panel including course faculty, local artists, and other guests.